 ---|---|---|

-The riders knew that there were just six stages between them and the end of the Tour de France, the final stage of the 2024 TdF was an individual time trial from Monaco to Nice.
+The riders know that there are just six stages between them and the end of the Tour de France, the final stage of the 2025 TdF being a flat stage from Mantes-la-Ville to Paris (Champs-Élysées).
+These six stages are over 939 km, meaning the total distance for the 2025 Tour de France is 3,320 km.

 Stage | Route | Winner |